Mini-Taschenteleskop Abraham, Bath

 Es passt in eine kleine rote Pappdose.

 Die Vergrößerung liegt bei ungefähr 2fach, die Fokussierung geschieht über einen Schiebetubus.
-Der Okulartubus ist aus Metall und hat eine Namensprägung, der Objektivtubus ist aus schwarzgefärbtem Holz (Ebnholz) oder Schellack (??), beide Linsenteile – aus dem gleichen Material – lassen sich abschrauben.
+Der Okulartubus ist aus Metall und hat eine Namensprägung, der Objektivtubus ist aus schwarzgefärbtem Holz (Ebenholz) oder Schellack (??), beide Linsenteile – aus dem gleichen Material – lassen sich abschrauben.

 Miniature pocket telescope by Abraham, Bath